By Ashwini Kanade on Nov 21, 2016 2:43:22 AM

 An introduction to Web Accessibility Testing – Part 1

 Implementing Web Accessibility – Part 2

 In this first part, let us envisage a scenario:

 One fine day your friend opens his eyes.
 He is not able to see and everything is dark.
 He assumes it must be night, fumbles for the switch and turns on the light.
 However, there is no light!
 He rubs his eyes, yet no change.
 He is completely dumbstruck, wondering what happened.
 It is then that he realizes that he is unable to see anything and he may have lost his eyesight.
 The enormity of the situation has not even sunk in yet!

-His mind is focusing on what has to be done, i.e. he has to attend to his daily chores, go to office, finish up his work to meet deadlines, and has some more important meetings planned that he cannot miss.
+His mind is focusing on what has to be done, i.e. he has to attend to his daily chores, go to the office, finish up his work to meet deadlines, and have some more important meetings planned that he cannot miss.
 He is wondering whether there is a way out?